 Pamela Weber Harris is the author of several math teacher resource books, curricula materials, and a book for PD leaders.
-A former secondary mathematics teacher, Pam currently teaches at Texas State University, is a K-12 mathematics education consultant, a T³ (Teachers Teaching with Technology) Instructor, and an author and coauthor of several professional development workshops.
-Pam presents frequently at conferences.
-Her particular interests include teaching real math, building powerful numeracy, sequencing rich tasks to construct mathematics, using technology appropriately, smart assessment, and vertical connectivity in curricula in schools PK-12.
+She is a former secondary mathematics teacher and Texas State University lecturer, a K-12 mathematics education consultant, a T³ (Teachers Teaching with Technology) Instructor, and an author and coauthor of several professional development workshops.

 Pam taught high school math and German, but when her kids started school, she became intrigued with how elementary math is taught.
 Her research led her to the works of Cathy Fosnot and the Mathematics in the City program.
 Soon she was a math consultant to her local school district, revitalizing their elementary math program.
 As her children moved on from elementary school, Pam’s focus shifted back to middle and high school math.
 The need for powerful numeracy in the upper grades prompted her to write a book and create activities to develop powerful numeracy.

 As Pam was delivering workshops to secondary teachers about teaching with the power of graphing calculators, teachers expressed interest in her numeracy work which prompted her to develop numeracy workshops for teachers.
-These workshops led to Pam’s first two books, Building Powerful Numeracy for Middle & High School Studentsand Lessons & Activities for Building Powerful Numeracy.
+These workshops led to Pam’s first two books, Building Powerful Numeracy for Middle & High School Students, and Lessons & Activities for Building Powerful Numeracy.
 Pam also teaches math coaches, trainers and facilitators and has written the Building Powerful Numeracy Facilitator’s Guide.

 A few years ago, Pam was asked to help write the Bridges in Mathematics textbook for grades 3-5.
 She thoroughly enjoyed working with the good people at the Math Learning Center.